mattvenn/kicad/breadboard-psu/README.md

 You are advised to watch the screencasts all the way through before starting, then reference them as needed.

 Each screencast has a clickable table of contents.
-Click the video's 'shore more' link to expose it.
+Click the video's 'show more' link to expose it.

 The screencasts show the creation of a simple LED board as a way of showing the process.
 Don't just follow along - you will be making a breadboard power supply to supply either 3.3v or 5v.